Anthony Lozano: Santos Laguna

 On 12 July 2024, Lozano left Spain after nine years and moved to Liga MX side Santos Laguna.
+He played his first game four days later in a 1–0 loss away to Atlas FC.
+He scored his first competitive goal for them on 9 August in the Leagues Cup, their first of the tournament in a 1–1 draw with FC Cincinnati (6–5 loss on penalties in the round of 32).

+Lozano suffered an Anterior cruciate ligament injury to his right knee on 26 October 2025, being ruled out for an estimated six to eight months.
+In June 2026, the 33-year-old was released by the club.

 International career

 Lozano scored 11 goals for the Honduras under-17s, including four in the 2009 CONCACAF Championship which qualified the national team to that year's FIFA U-17 World Cup, where he netted in the 3–1 loss against Germany.
-He made his senior debut in August 2011, coming on as a substitute for Costly (who scored both goals in the 2–0 win) in a friendly win over Venezuela.
+He made his senior debut in August 2011, replacing Costly (who scored both goals in the 2–0 win) in a friendly win over Venezuela.

 Lozano also represented the country at the 2012 and 2016 Summer Olympics.
 He scored twice in the latter tournament, helping the nation to the semi-finals in Brazil.

 Personal life

 Lozano's half-brother, Luis Ramos, was also a footballer.
 A midfielder, he played several years in Slovakia and Hungary.

 Lozano married Alessa Gámez, with the couple later welcoming a daughter.
 In 2023, he began a relationship with Joselinn Silver, a Honduran model, beauty queen and entrepreneur; their wedding was held in the Dominican Republic in December 2024.